reasonwithoutrestraint/site/Original/My moral understanding.md

 - Ettiquette norms regulate actions by advocating for actions that are entailed from *ettiquette* considerations, i.e. a concern with pleasant engagements in a community
 - Moral norms regulate actions by advocating for actions that are entailed from *moral* considerations, i.e. ??? .
 Or perhaps moral norms are not constuitive.
 Rather, these norms are emotive and are justified insofar as they prohibit actions that others have constituitive reason (moral reason, rational reason?) to shame/blame.

-Other considerations that deal with systematizing our normative concepts:
-1. Particularism vs Generalism
-2. Agent-neutral reasons vs Agent-relative reasons
-3. Ought implies can
-4. Possible reduction of seemingly distinct normative concepts into one
-5. Supervenience on the physical world

 #### Normative Truth

 `Prerequisites of an ontology of normative facts`